jrmmendes/modern-ts/README.md

   <p align=center>Modern node.js backend template with express, swagger, typescript and others.</p>
 </p>

 # Setup

-> We strongly recommed the use of `yarn` as package manager for this project.
+> We strongly recommed the use of `yarn` as package manager for that project.

 After cloning this repository, do the following steps to start working:
 ```